ozforester/avr_hvpp/README.md

 And more.
 I'm learning now.
 Doing a lot of compromised<br>
 steps in programming.
 These are like a practical answers<br>
-for some questions and thus not perfect<br>
+to some questions and thus not perfect<br>

 ![screenshot](HVPP.JPG)